Girl-Code-It/Girl-Code-It-Website-Frontend/Contributing.md

 # include all the latest changes from the remote repository
 $ git remote add upstream https://github.com/Girl-Code-It/Girl-Code-It-Website.git
 $ git fetch upstream
-$ git merge upstream/master
+$ git merge upstream/develop
 ```

+Checkout to develop branch
+`$ git checkout develop`

-Next, create a new branch for the particular issue - `$ git checkout -b <NEW-BRANCH-NAME>` and make PR from that branch while leaving **master** branch unchanged :white_check_mark:
+Next, create a new branch for the particular issue - `$ git checkout -b <NEW-BRANCH-NAME>` and make PR from that branch while leaving other branches unchanged :white_check_mark:

 - Once you have made your changes, run the following command: